feynon/carlosbecker.com/content/post/2018-07-31-goreleaser-lessons-learned.md

 Or, as I like to say, **no one owes anyone anything**.

+# Slack is not the best place to ask questions

+In the issue template, I ask people to ask questions on Slack.
+I think that is not optimal, as most people will try to search for they problem on Google, and Google does not index Slack conversations.

+I've learned that probably the best place for questions on rather small communities is GitHub issues.
+I've seen bigger ones, like Hugo's, using [Discourse](https://discourse.gohugo.io/), and it seems to serve them well.
+On GoReleaser's case that seems overkill.

 # Famous last words

-Some of those lessons I learned thanks to great people working on OSS, namely [Bjørn Erik Pedersen][bep], [TJ Holowaychuk][tj] and many others.
-Sometimes it was through reading code, sometimes discussing on Twitter, sometimes on blog posts... either way, thanks folks, I really appreciate it!

-Spoiler: I'll talk more or less about this at this year's [GopherCon Brazil][con], hope to see you there!
+I hope this reading was interesting and I hope you enjoyed it.

-Of course, if you disagree with anything I just said, feel free to comment bellow or contact me in any way (except maybe phone calls haha)!
+Otherwise, feel free to comment bellow or contact me in any way (except maybe phone calls haha)!
+I'll be glad to discuss about it and maybe learn that I was wrong.

-I'll be glad to talk about it.
+> **Spoiler**: I'll talk more or less about those topics at
+> [GopherCon Brazil][con], so your feedback is greatly appreciated!
+> Hope to see you there!

 <!-- footnotes -->
 [^fn:debs]: Basically two `tar.gz` files inside an `ar` file, one of the `tar.gz` files has the software itself, the other has control files.